dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

-# Using Jupyter in Polyglot Notebooks
+# Using Python and R in Polyglot Notebooks

 Polyglot notebooks is now offering Jupyter support, meaning you can use Python and R in your polyglot notebook along with previously supported languages like C#, javascript, or SQL.